Exclusive: Venezuela eyes first-ever refining of foreign oil - documents

 Russia’s Rosneft (ROSN.MM) this month is entitled to 80,000 bpd of fuel oil, jet fuel and natural gasoline under oil-for-loan contracts, while Cuba and members of Petrocaribe should receive at least 108,000 bpd, according to current contracts.

-Reporting by Marianna Parraga, editing by G Crosse and Diane Craft
+Reporting by Marianna Parraga, editing by Diane Craft